The Fujifilm GF 50mm F3.5 Review | A Must-Have GFX Lens?

 With an equivalent focal length of 40mm in the full-frame perspective, the GF 50mm F3.5 packs a versatile view in a compact package.
 This lens dares you to take your digital medium format everywhere and reinforces that message with phenomenal image quality.
 Seriously — this thing is damn good.
 While only one of the nine pieces of glass in this lens is an aspherical element, this lens manages to capture sharp images throughout the aperture range.

-If you're into pixel-peeping, you may notice the edges are less sharp at wider apertures but not enough that it'll make you think that this is flawed in a profound way — quite the opposite.
-Further, the contrast and detail you're able to capture will surely surprise you.
+If you're into pixel-peeping, you may notice the edges are less sharp at wider apertures, but not enough to make you think that this is flawed in a profound way—quite the opposite.
+Further, the contrast and detail you can capture will surely surprise you.

-As you would expect with the GF line of lenses from Fujifilm, the color is consistent and natural-looking.
+As you would expect with Fujifilm's GF line of lenses, the color is consistent and natural-looking.
 There aren't any weird shifts or enhancements by the glass.
-You capture the details of the world around you with a high degree of fidelity and accuracy.
+You capture the world's details with high fidelity and accuracy.
 You also have a linear motor for autofocus in the tiny lens package that is near-silent and stupidly fast.

-For those keeping score at home, you have a quick-to-focus lens that's incredibly sharp, accurately captures the world, will perform in almost any condition it's thrown into, and all in a package that is—relatively speaking—really f*cking small.
+For those keeping score at home, you have a quick-to-focus lens that's incredibly sharp, accurately captures the world, will perform in almost any condition, and all in a package that is — relatively speaking — really f*cking small.

 So, what are the drawbacks?